cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/03-sidebandsubtraction.md

 ~~~
 {: .output}

-In this process, more informations will be printed in terminal while plots will pop up on your screen (these plots are been saved in a folder). **It will take a couple of minutes**.
-The message below tells you that code has finished running:

 In this process, more informations will be printed in terminal while plots will pop up on your screen (these plots are been saved in a folder).
 If you wish to avoid this, and perhaps run a little faster, run the code instead as:

 ~~~
-root -l -q macro.cpp
+root -l -b -q macro.cpp
 ~~~
 {: .language-bash}

+The message below tells you that code has finished running:

 ~~~
 Done.
-All result files can be found at "../results/Upsilon Run 2011/"
+All result files can be found at "../results/Upsilon_Run_2011/"

 root[1]
 ~~~